-- Reduce the risk of theft from an oil tank for oil-fired central heating by siting the tank where it can be seen from the house.
+Reduce the risk of theft from an oil tank for oil-fired central heating by siting the tank where it can be seen from the house - this makes it a considerably less appealing target.
+Installing a motion-sensitive light near the tank will also deter thieves.

 Fit a closed-shackle padlock to the inlet lid – the design is bolt-cutter proof.

-- Install a motion-sensitive light near the tank and an electronic oil gauge that will trigger an alarm if the oil level in the tank falls rapidly.
+Add an electronic oil gauge that will trigger an alarm if the oil level in the tank falls rapidly.